GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 You can clone the project to your own repository.

-*TBD: can someone run the debugger without being able to commit to the repository?*

 1. Register your project on the [Google Developer's Console](https://console.developers.google.com/).
 You'll need to pick a project name.
 In this tutorial, I use hellobrowser, but you'll need to choose something else since that's now taken.